Published:

 Last updated (prices):

-This guide shows you step-by-step how to set up an online shop for pre-orders, integrate on-site payment and manage both via Una cuenta — with concrete costs, provider comparisons and a practical checklist for Swiss mobile gastronomy.
+This guide shows you step-by-step how to set up a webshop for pre-orders, integrate on-site payments, and manage both via one account — complete with specific costs, provider comparisons, and a practical checklist for mobile catering in Switzerland.

 1. Why food trucks and market stalls must sell online and on-site today

-The combination of online shop and on-site payment solves several problems at once: queues at the stall become shorter because pre-orderers only need to pick up their food.
-Walk-in customers can pay spontaneously by card, TWINT or smartphone.
-And you as the operator see all sales — both online and offline — in one place.
+The combination of a webshop and on-site payment solves several problems at once: queues at the stall become shorter because pre-orderers only have to pick up their food.
+Passing trade can pay spontaneously by card, TWINT, or smartphone.
+And you, as the operator, can see all sales — both online and offline — in one place.

-Particularly for recurring locations (weekly markets, company premises, festivals), a pre-ordering system is a competitive advantage: you can plan stock quantities better and reduce food waste.
+Especially for recurring locations (weekly markets, company sites, festivals), a pre-order system is a competitive advantage: you can plan your inventory better and reduce food waste.
 At the same time, you build a digital customer relationship through the webshop that goes beyond physical contact at the stall.

-2. Three scenarios: Pre-order + Pick-up, Walk-in customers, Catering orders
+2. Three scenarios: pre-order + pickup, passing trade, catering orders

-Your customer orders a lunch menu the evening before or in the morning via your online shop, pays online by TWINT or credit card and picks up the prepared food at an agreed time at the food truck.
+Your customer orders a lunch menu via your webshop the evening before or in the morning, pays online via TWINT or credit card, and picks up the prepared food at an agreed time from the food truck.
 You prepare the order specifically and avoid overproduction.
-This model is particularly suitable for weekly markets with regular custom or food trucks on company premises.
+This model is particularly suitable for weekly markets with regular customers or food trucks on company sites.

 Scenario C: Catering and event orders

-A company orders catering for 30 people via your online shop and pays by QR-invoice or in advance.
-On the day of the event, you deliver the food and collect any additional orders from guests on-site using a terminal.
-In this scenario, you also need the option to create invoices with QR references, which many Swiss PSPs offer.
+A company orders catering for 30 people via your webshop and pays by QR invoice or prepayment.
+On the day of the event, you deliver the food and, if necessary, collect additional orders from guests on-site using a terminal.
+In this scenario, you also need the ability to create invoices with a QR reference, which many Swiss PSPs offer.

-3. Setting up a simple online ordering shop — without programming skills
+3. Setting up a simple ordering webshop — without coding skills

-For most food truck operators, a fully-fledged online shop with inventory management is oversized.
-What you need is a simple product page with a shopping cart, where your customers can select a menu or individual dishes, specify a pick-up time and pay online.
+For most food truck operators, a full-featured online shop with inventory management is oversized.
+What you need is a simple product page with a shopping cart, where your customers can select a menu or individual dishes, specify a pickup time, and pay online.

-Several Swiss providers make this possible without programming skills.
+Several Swiss providers make this possible without any coding skills.
 The most common options:

 Solution | Type | Monthly costs | Special feature |